 Are you looking for something different and delicious for your Super Bowl party this year?
 How about a nutritious hot dish that’s easy to cook and leaves you plenty of time to enjoy the Big Game?
 I’m suggesting chili, but not just any old chili.
 Oh no. I’m talking about a hearty all-American bison chili with an Italian twist.
 This is a recipe that is sure to please.
 In fact, it’s so good that you just might have to block and tackle your friends and family from eating it all before the Super Bowl kicks-off!

-I’ve never tried making bison chili before, but since the meat is so very lean I thought it would be a somewhat healthier version of a traditional beef chili and a perfect dish to serve for Super Bowl Sunday.
-For an Italian touch, I added some delicious, Cremini mushrooms, fennel and topped it with some velvety Taleggio cheese.
+I’ve never tried making bison chili before, but since the meat is so very lean I thought it would be a somewhat healthier version of traditional beef chili and a perfect dish to serve for Super Bowl Sunday.
+I added some delicious, Cremini mushrooms, fennel and topped it with some velvety Taleggio cheese for an Italian touch.

 - 1 pound dried black-eyed peas, covered with water by 2 inches and left to soak 2-3 hours

 - 1 medium carrot, peeled and cut into large pieces

 - 1 celery stalk, washed, and cut into 3 pieces

 - 6 juniper berries, wrapped in cheesecloth and tied closed ( optional)

 - 2 bay leaves

 - 1 medium butternut squash, peeled, seeded, and medium diced

 - ½ pound Cremini mushrooms, cleaned, stems removed, and julienned